-(As amended by Circular No. 855 dated 29 October 2014)
+(As amended by Circular Nos.
+914 dated 23 June 2016 and 855 dated 29 October 2014)

 Sec.
 4312N Grant of Loans and Other Credit Accommodations.
 In addition to the principles and standards provided under Section 4197N, the following regulations shall be observed in the grant of loans and other credit accommodations.